Top 10 Most Anticipated Upcoming Anime

 8. Kaiju No. 8 Season 2

-⭐ What we hope for: Visual effects that live up to expectations, powerful new enemies, writing that doesn't sacrifice character development for action.
+⭐ What we hope for: Visual effects that live up to expectations, powerful new enemies, and writing that doesn't sacrifice character development for action.

 9. Sakamoto Days Part 2

-🗓️ Date / info: Sakamoto Days Part 2 is scheduled for summer / mid-2025 according to anime calendars.
+🗓️ Date / info: Sakamoto Days Part 2 scheduled for summer / mid-2025 according to anime calendars.

 10. Solo Leveling Season 2

-🗓️ Date / info: Season 2 release announced for early January 2025.
+🗓️ Date / info: Season 2 announced for early January 2025.

 |